 Out & about on Daufuskie today

-Tucked away down sandy lanes under the long arms of oaks draped with scarves of Spanish Moss area all manner of curious diversions as unique as the island itself.
-An indigo dye boutique, metal crafters, distillers (no surprise), a vintner (surprise), a world-class woodworks, and a community farm designed for kids.
+Tucked away down sandy lanes under the long arms of oaks draped with scarves of Spanish Moss are all manner of curious diversions as unique as the island itself.
+An indigo dye boutique housed in a historic schoolhouse that Pay Conroy taught in, a metal artisan, distillers (no surprise), a coffee shop (surprise), an assortment of eateries, and a community farm that serves the entire island.
 It’s an island of surprises around every turn.

 Out & About